Part II in the series. See also Part 1: Ripper vs Stripper…

 Virginia Wilson gazes at Yolanda Lange in the mirror.

-Bill tells her, “That’s quite an act you have” She tells him thank you.
+Bill tells her, “That’s quite an act you have,” She tells him to thank you.
 Gypsy interrupts, “Boy I thought tonight was the best ever.”She moves around toward Yolanda who is still sitting at her dressing table.

-I think there is not only the relevance of the size of the dog being a sexual compendium fetish , a hint of bestiality but more over as symbolic of the change as Yolanda’s inner fears lay open to future jeopardy emerging, materializing as a giant canine id.
+I think there is not only the relevance of the size of the dog being a sexual compendium fetish, a hint of bestiality but more as symbolic of the change as Yolanda’s inner fears lay open to future jeopardy emerging, materializing as a giant canine id.

 She is guarding herself with ‘bigger dogs‘ since the first attack.
 Also reflecting how her Id has become more mistrustful and aggressive.

-“Well, maybe we can have that drink tonight after the show, if you’re not too tired,” Joann ‘Gypsy’ hints that she’d like her to say yes.
+“Well, maybe we can have that drink tonight after the show if you’re not too tired,” Joann ‘Gypsy’ hints that she’d like her to say yes.
 But Yolanda looks on from behind her changing screen…guarded.
-She says alright, with an exhaustion and a disdain as if it’s too much effort even to say those few words.
+She says alright, with exhaustion and disdain as if it’s too much effort even to say those few words.

-‘Gypsy ‘now turns to Bill and tells him “you could always mention me in that column of yours if there’s any room left over…(she laughs a little) at least El Madhouse.”
+‘Gypsy ‘now turns to Bill and tells him “You could always mention me in that column of yours if there’s any room left over…(she laughs a little) at least El Madhouse.”
 Both are grinning, flashing their mutual abiding smiles of hobnobbing, a faint drift of pleasure and amusement.
-All the niceties that comes with the territory.
+All the niceties that come with the territory.
 Bill says “That’s a promise Joannie.”

 ‘Gypsy’ leaves the dressing room, closing the door.
 As Bill walks around the room, he asks the question.
 “Yolanda Lange?”

-She answers him softly with the repeating her name, but with her accent is sounds like a faint admonishment for questioning such a thing.
+She answers him softly by repeating her name, but with her accent it sounds like a faint admonishment for questioning such a thing.
 He asks “Who made up a name like that?”
 She tells him, “Does it matter?”
 Still smiling he tells her “Not to me…even if your name was Suzy Swartzkapf I’d uh…I’d like to take you out and see what trouble we could find…pure research you understand.”

-She tells him, “I’ve never found it necessary” All the while a subtle violin is courting their little exchange, until Bill reaches down to put his cigarette out in the ash tray and finds a statue of the Screaming Mimi in a box.
-The distant caution of horns tell us something has shifted with this discovery.
-Devil the dog begins to growl and bark as Bill removes the statue from the tissue papered box and holds it out in the middle of the screen.
+She tells him, “I’ve never found it necessary” All the while a subtle violin is courting their little exchange until Bill reaches down to put his cigarette out in the ashtray and finds a statue of the Screaming Mimi in a box.
+The distant caution of horns tells us something has shifted with this discovery.
+Devil the dog begins to growl and bark as Bill removes the statue from the tissue-papered box and holds it out in the middle of the screen.
 It looks like a goddess being struck down by an unseen force.
 Clutching at her chest.
 As Bill studies the piece, Devil becomes increasingly agitated.

 Yolanda looking disturbed at his presence, moves into the room, the shadow of Greenwood behind her is very telling.
 He is her shadow.